brave/brave-core/README.md

 This branch is for mainline development that will ship in the next release.

-This branch currently supports iOS 10 and 11, and is written in Swift 4.
+This branch currently supports iOS 11, and is written in Swift 4.

 Please make sure you aim your pull requests in the right direction.